Table of Contents

 - 5 How To Use the Information You Have Gathered after Competitor Analysis?

 - 6 Conclusion

-Doing an analysis of the competition is a really useful strategy to help you succeed in Amazon business.
-However, a proper Amazon competitor analysis would require certain tips so you can properly pull it off.
+Doing an analysis of the competition is a really useful strategy to help you succeed on Amazon.
+However, a proper Amazon competitor analysis would require certain tips, so you can properly pull it off.